Nibbels/sanlight-mesh-bluez-poc/README.md

 Version `0.2.0` is prepared as the first public GitHub release.
 The project remains pre-1.0, so compatibility changes are still possible and are documented in the changelog.

+The read-only current-output percentage was additionally compared with the SANlight app on 2026-07-17: the gateway value `33.4%` appeared as the app's rounded `34%`.
+MQTT API v1 keeps the raw vendor field for validation and compatibility, while user interfaces should normally present the percentage.

 Other SANlight firmware versions, Mesh layouts and network-security designs require their own validation.

 ## Documentation